sbanksy/easyReceipts-Jobs/README.md

 - Find the email buried in `test.easy`.
 Don't worry.
 The puzzle is fairly easy.
 - In your email briefly explain how you found the email (code snippets, screenshots will be helpful)
 - Include your stackoverflow or github or bitbucket profile/ portfolio
 - Mention any apps you've built or projects you've enjoyed working on
+- According to you, what is the funniest word in the English language?